matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 This document puts forward a proposal for an XML to CUE mapping that can be used to add an XML encoding to CUE.

 ## Objectives
-This mapping in this proposal aims to:
+The mapping in this proposal aims to:

 - allow users to write CUE constraints against XML files (XML Support)
 - provide a mapping that makes it easy to understand what a CUE constraint refers to relative to the XML it is describing (Readability)
-- allow one to go back from the mapped json to XML.
-Note: Element / Attribute order preservation at the same level is not required.
+- allow one to go back from the mapped JSON to XML.

+## Non-Objective
+- Element / Attribute order preservation at the same level.

 ## Proposed Mapping

 The proposed mapping follows a convention that is inspired by the [Badgerfish convention](http://www.sklar.com/badgerfish/), with devations for compatibility with CUE and increased readability.

-This new mapping will be called `rcXML` and follows the following rules:
+This new mapping will be called `rXML` and follows the rules below:

 1. Each XML element maps to a CUE struct, with the struct key being the element name.
 2. Each nested XML element becomes a nested CUE struct.